Livelongermag

 Which VPN should I choose for Edge proxy usage?

 Look for a provider with a large server footprint, good speeds, strong privacy policies, DNS leak protection, kill switch, and user-friendly apps.
 NordVPN is a popular option and is featured in this guide, but you should compare features and prices to fit your needs.
-Microsoft edge free vpn reddit: Comprehensive guide to using Edge with free VPNs, Reddit tips, safety, and paid options 2026
+Intune per app vpn setup and management for secure app-level VPN access in enterprise environments 2026

 Can I use Edge proxy on mobile devices iOS/Android?